jameseh/fetchAPOD/README.md

 # APODWall
-WIP APOD wallpaper program.
-Currently does not have a GUI.
-Can set the daily apod as wallpaper if the daily has been set already set a random apod.
-Tons of settings, aspect ratio to crop, min image size to set as bg, etc. Saves a csv format log of all images downloaded, including what didn't make it past min size check.
-Works on any operating system.
-MIT license, feel free to do whatever you want with the code.
+APODWall is a low dependancy, multi-platform application for downloading the Astronomy Picture of the Day, and setting it as desktop wallpaper.
+If the day's APOD has already been downloaded it generates a random APOD.

+Some of the customability options:
++ image quality
++ crop ratio (crop image to resolution before setting as wallpaper)
++ minimum starting size of image to set as a wallpaper
++ where and how much of everything to save/keep logged.

+**APODWall is a WIP personal project using MIT license.
+Some things included in the program may be a placholder for future plans.
+I do my best will keep the functuality working on the master branch.
+The programs design may change durastically.

+**Installation:**
++ Copy APODWall.py, config, and config.py to the directory you want to install in.
++ Edit config to your needs/liking.
++ Run.

+**Dependancies**
+>= python 3.11
++ requests
++ pillow

+< python 3.11:
++ tomllib